2023 Prince Edward Island Income Tax Calculator

 Self-Employment Income

-You might operate a business as a sole proprietorship, partnership, or an incorporated entity.
-When calculating self-employment income, it’s essential to include the net income (profit or loss) from your unincorporated business.
-For example, if you run an event-planning business on your own, your self-employment income would be the qualifying net income after deducting allowable business expenses like advertising, office supplies, and travel costs.
+You can run a business as a sole proprietorship, partnership, or an incorporated company.
+When figuring out your self-employment income, you need to include the net income, which is profit or loss, from your unincorporated business.
+For example, if you manage an event-planning business by yourself, your self-employment income would be the net income after you take away acceptable business costs like advertising, office supplies, and travel expenses.

 RRSP Deduction

-Registered Retirement Savings Plan (RRSP) deductions are a key avenue for tax savings.
-The amount you contribute to your RRSP can be claimed as a tax deduction.
-For instance, if you contribute $5,000 to your RRSP in a year, you can deduct that $5,000 from your taxable income.
+Registered Retirement Savings Plan (RRSP) deductions are important for saving on taxes.
+The money you put into your RRSP can be claimed as a tax deduction.
+For example, if you add $5,000 to your RRSP in a year, you can take away that $5,000 from your taxable income.

 Capital Gains

-Profits earned from selling capital property at a higher price than the purchase cost are known as capital gains.
-This applies to assets like stocks, bonds, or real estate.
-For example, if you bought shares for $2,000 and later sold them for $3,000, the $1,000 difference is considered a capital gain.
+Profits you make from selling property for more money than what you paid for it are called capital gains.
+This includes things like stocks, bonds, or real estate.
+For instance, if you bought shares for $2,000 and then sold them for $3,000, the $1,000 would be your capital gain.

 Eligible Dividends

-Eligible dividends are those designated for certain types of Canadian dividends paid to Canadian residents by substantial Canadian corporations, excluding private corporations.
-These typically include dividends received from investments in publicly listed Canadian companies.
-For example, dividends from investments in major corporations like Bell Canada or Rogers Communications would be classified as eligible dividends.
+Eligible dividends are those meant for specific types of Canadian dividends.
+They are paid to Canadian residents by large Canadian corporations, not counting private ones.
+These usually include dividends from shares in publicly listed Canadian companies.
+For instance, dividends from big companies like Bell Canada or Rogers Communications are considered eligible dividends.

 Ineligible Dividends

-Ineligible dividends, also known as “ordinary dividends” or “small business dividends,” primarily come from privately owned Canadian corporations.
-For example, dividends from a local family-owned business would generally fall into this category.
+Ineligible dividends are sometimes called “ordinary dividends” or “small business dividends.”
+They mainly come from privately owned Canadian companies.
+For instance, dividends from a local family-owned business would fit into this group.

 Other Income Sources in Prince Edward Island

-Beyond employment income, various other categories impact annual tax calculations in Prince Edward Island.
-Let’s delve into some of these, including interest, passive, and unclassified income types.
+Beyond job income, several other categories affect tax calculations in Prince Edward Island each year.
+Let’s take a look at some of these, including interest and other types of income.

 Interest Income

-Interest income is a significant component in personal income tax calculations, representing earnings from savings accounts, bonds, or loans you provide.
-For instance, if you have a savings account with a 2% interest rate, the interest earned qualifies as interest income.
-Similarly, if you lend $10,000 to a friend at an annual interest rate of 5%, you would earn $500 in interest income.
+Interest income is an important part of personal income tax.
+It comes from earnings on savings accounts, bonds, or loans you give to others.
+For example, if you have a savings account that earns 2% interest, the money you make from that is interest income.
+If you loan $10,000 to a friend with a 5% interest rate for a year, you would earn $500 in interest income.

 Passive Income